 How do you find a writing group?

 Usually, there are some already in your city or town.
 Sometimes, when you attend a writing course, participants agree to continue meeting after the course and form a writing group.
 There are some online writing groups also available.
-One I know of is Ninja Writers, run by Shaunta Grimes and excellent teacher for fiction novels.
+One I know of is Ninja Writers, run by Shaunta Grimes.

 If nothing works, form your own group by giving an ad at your local writer’s center.